sergey-dryabzhinsky/python-zstd/README.rst

   Since: 1.5.6.2

 ZSTD_with_asm (): int
-  Returns 0 of 1 if bundled ZSTD library build with asm optimization s.
+  Returns 0 of 1 if bundled ZSTD library build with asm optimizations.

   Since: 1.5.6.2

+ZSTD_is_debug_enable (): int
+  Returns 0 of 1 if module built with debug output.

+  Since: 1.5.7.1

+ZSTD_is_debug_notice_enable (): int
+  Returns 0 of 1 if module built with debug output - notice level.

+  Since: 1.5.7.1

+ZSTD_is_debug_info_enable (): int
+  Returns 0 of 1 if module built with debug output - info level.

+  Since: 1.5.7.1

+ZSTD_is_debug_error_enable (): int
+  Returns 0 of 1 if module built with debug output - error level.

+  Since: 1.5.7.1

 Removed